 This running shoe is only for those who need neutral to underpronation (or supination) support type.
 But people with super high arch and those with special orthotics that are thicker than the removable Boost insole might find this shoe tighter on the instep.

 Our experience with Adidas Running Solar BOOST

 This running shoe has been tested by a newcomer and an experienced runner.
 And after two months of daily running, we are ready to give feedback on what to expect with adidas Running Solar BOOST.

 The new runner who has tested this shoe said that it gave the right support from start to finish.
 And she never complained of any pain in the foot, knee, or back after the initial runs.
 This is a solid proof that the technology in this shoe works for even newcomers where the tendency of having muscle pain after running is high.

-The experienced runner who tested this shoe for long distances said that adidas Running Solar BOOST is now one of her favorite running shoes because it gives enough support, grip, and stability and doesn’t give you running-related muscle pains even after running on challenging roads and weather conditions.
-And it seems to be durable enough to last longer than a normal running shoe.
+The experienced runner who tested this shoe for long distances said that adidas Running Solar BOOST is now one of her favorite running shoes because it gives enough support, grip, and stability.
+And it doesn’t give you running-related muscle pains even after running on challenging roads and weather conditions.
+It seems to be durable enough to last longer than a normal running shoe.